Dear All,

 From India, Bengaluru

-Government has notified 65 schedules under which most companies fall.
-If a company does not fall under 64 categories, then if it is a factory, it will fall under Schedule 1, which covers any manufacturing process.
+The government has notified 65 schedules under which most companies fall.
+If a company does not fall under 64 categories, and if it is a factory, it will fall under Schedule 1, which covers any manufacturing process.
 If a company is manufacturing engineering products, it will fall under the general engineering and metal foundries schedule category.
 If a company is manufacturing jute products, it will fall under a specific category.
 The government has set minimum wages for these 65 schedules, which will be revised every six months.
 It is essential to follow these guidelines.

 According to the law, wage calculation for minimum wages is based on 26 days only.
 If the working days are 24 or 27, the minimum wage should still be calculated based on 26 days and paid accordingly.
 Additionally, one earned leave should be provided for every 20 working days.